No Weddings and a Funeral (Ted Lasso)

 "No Weddings and a Funeral" is the tenth episode of the second season of the American sports comedy-drama television series Ted Lasso, based on the character played by Jason Sudeikis in a series of promos for NBC Sports' coverage of England's Premier League.
 It is the 20th overall episode of the series and was written by co-executive producer Jane Becker and directed by MJ Delaney.
 It was released on Apple TV+ on September 24, 2021.

 The series follows Ted Lasso, an American college football coach, who is unexpectedly recruited to coach a fictional English Premier League soccer team, AFC Richmond, despite having no experience coaching soccer.
 The team's owner, Rebecca Welton, hires Lasso hoping he will fail as a means of exacting revenge on the team's previous owner, Rupert, her unfaithful ex-husband.
-The previous season saw Rebecca change her mind on the club's direction and working Ted in saving it, although the club is relegated from the Premier League.
+The previous season saw Rebecca change her mind on the club's direction and working with Ted to save it, although the club is relegated from the Premier League.
 In the episode, Rebecca's father dies and while the club attends his funeral, she is struggling in forgiving his father for all the damage he did.
 Meanwhile, Ted opens up to Sharon about his father's suicide.

 The episode received extremely positive reviews from critics, who praised Waddingham's and Sudeikis' acting, therapy scenes and emotional tone.
 Some, however, criticized the subplot with Keeley and Jamie.
 For their work in the episode, Jason Sudeikis won Outstanding Lead Actor in a Comedy Series while MJ Delaney won Outstanding Directing for a Comedy Series at the 74th Primetime Emmy Awards.
 Additionally, Hannah Waddingham was nominated for Outstanding Supporting Actress in a Comedy Series while Jane Becker was nominated for Outstanding Writing for a Comedy Series.